Existence of moduli spaces for algebraic stacks: Existence of good moduli spaces

-The idea of the proof is simple.
+We prove the sufficiency of these conditions in this section and postpone the proof of the necessity until the next section.
+The idea of the proof of the existence of the adequate (resp. good) moduli space is simple.
 We use the slice theorem (\Cref{T:ahr}) to reduce to quotient stacks and glue the resulting moduli spaces.
-As this only works \'{e}tale locally we need to apply the slice theorem carefully in such a way that preserves the stabilizer groups and the topology of finite type points in order to ensure that the \'{e}tale covering of the stack induces an \'etale covering on the level of good moduli spaces.
+We need to apply the slice theorem carefully so that the \'etale quotient presentations preserve stabilizer groups and the topology of finite type points in order to ensure that the \'{e}tale covering of the stack induces an \'etale covering on the level of good moduli spaces.